Easy Blender Banana Muffins

 - 1 cup very ripe mashed banana

 - ¼ cup pure maple syrup

 - ¼ chopped walnuts, optional

 - Heat the oven to 350F.

-- Add all the ingredients to a high-speed blender, and blend until smooth.
+- Add all the ingredients to a high-speed blender, and blend until just smooth.
+Do not over-blend.
 You may need to stop blending to scrape the sides once or twice.
 If you don’t want to use a blender, simply whisk together the coconut oil, eggs, banana, maple syrup, and vanilla extract in a medium bowl.

 - Bake the muffins for 20-25 minutes, or until the tops are slightly browned and a toothpick comes out clean when inserted into the center of a muffin.